stephen-lane/DevEireDemo/README.md

 *   Build Project (Dont run as of yet)
 *   Open console/terminal
 *   Navigate to the root of this project.
 E.g cd /Users/{username}/Documents/github/DevEireDemo
-*   Run this from the command line - ./node/node styleguide/server.js (Note - by default, the project will occupy port 3000, this can be changed by entering ./node/node styleguide/server.js —port 3001 at runtime.
+*   Run this from the command line - ./node/node styleguide/server.js (Note - by default, the project will occupy port 3000, this can be changed by entering ./node/node styleguide/server.js --port=3001 at runtime.
 You can have multiple projects running at any one time)
 *   The styleguide will then be accessible at http://localhost:3000.

 System requirements